Multiple Pipelines

 With V2, Nix GitLab CI can generate different pipelines, depending on the

-pipeline source ($CI_PIPELINE_SOURCE
+pipeline source ($CI_PIPELINE_SOURCE).

-By default, no matter which source, the default
+By default, no matter which source, the default pipeline is built and ran.

-can override that, eg. when manually triggering a run.
+$NIX_CI_PIPELINE can override that, eg. when manually triggering a run.

 To configure which source should be 1-to-1 translated to a pipeline with the

-to a regex which explicitly does not
+same name, set $NIX_CI_DEFAULT_SOURCES to a regex which explicitly does not

 match these sources.
 Or set it to an impossible to match regex, then it will

-always run the pipeline named after $CI_PIPELINE_SOURCE
+always run the pipeline named after $CI_PIPELINE_SOURCE.

 Example 1: always run default

-If you only have a single pipeline, you just have to call it default
+If you only have a single pipeline, you just have to call it default.

 Everything else works out of the box.